 WNA Healthcare (WNA) and HMR Medical & Nursing Service (HMR) are two of the south's top agencies that provide temporary assignments to professionals across the healthcare sector e.g. nurses, healthcare assistants and support workers.
-We operate nationwide going to a wide variety of establishments including hospitals, care homes, community and prisons and currently have a main focus of work in the South although we are increasing the coverage into the midlands and North of England.
-We have been established for over two decades and have offices across the country, with the headquarters in Poole, Dorset.
+We operate throughout England, Scotland, and Wales; across a wide variety of establishments including hospitals, care homes, community, and prisons.
+We have been established for over two decades and have offices across the country, with the headquarters in Poole, Dorset and further offices in Edinburgh, Scotland and Cardiff, Wales.